justinneff/tool-configs/ConEmu/README.md

-# Setup
+# ConEmu

-## Install Custom Fonts
+## Installation
 1. Download latest Meslo fonts from [Nerd Fonts](https://nerdfonts.com)

 2. Install `Meslo LG S DZ Regular Nerd Font Complete Mono.otf` font

-## ConEmu Installation
-1. Follow the Prerequisites and Installation steps for the [oh-my-posh](https://github.com/JanDeDobbeleer/oh-my-posh) project
+3. Follow the Prerequisites and Installation steps for the [oh-my-posh](https://github.com/JanDeDobbeleer/oh-my-posh) project

-2. Append the following lines to your PowerShell Profile in place of the code in the oh-my-posh project.
+4. Append the following lines to your PowerShell Profile in place of the code in the oh-my-posh project.
 (This fixes the missing icons for GitHub branch statuses.)
 ```
 Import-Module posh-git
 Import-Module oh-my-posh